-Increasing opportunities even further is Canyons Promise, which pays college fees for new full-time students for two years.
-The program, which launched in 2017, allows students to achieve their educational goals by paying their enrollment and student service fees, and providing free computer lab printing, textbooks, and instructional supplies.
-The program continues to grow, with 2,015 students - the most ever - accepted for the fall 2023 cohort.
+Creating even more opportunities is Canyons Promise, which pays college fees for new full-time students for two full years.
+The program allows students to achieve their educational goals by paying their enrollment and student service fees, and providing free computer lab printing, textbooks, and instructional supplies.
+Since launching in 2017, the program has served more than 5,300 students and saved them more than \$4.4 million.

-The college also has been a pioneer in adopting Open Educational Resources (OER) and Zero Textbook Costs (ZTC), terms that refer to textbooks and learning resources in the public domain.
+The college has been a pioneer in adopting Open Educational Resources (OER) and Zero Textbook Costs (ZTC), terms that refer to textbooks and learning resources in the public domain.
 Students consistently point to the high cost of textbooks as a significant barrier to their educational goals.
-Most OER and ZTC textbooks, on the other hand, are free.
-As a result, students save an estimated \$5 million annually, and that number will increase as the number of courses using such materials grows.
+Most OER and ZTC textbooks are free, saving students an estimated \$5 million annually.